h0lmes/mockservice/README.md

 If parser sees `HTTP/1.1` at the beginning of a line it knows there are headers (are optional) in response.
-After headers an empty line should go indicating head ended.
+After headers an empty line should go indicating end of HTTP head.
 Then goes body if not blank.
-> Anything that goes before head start
+> Anything that goes before HTTP head start
 (before `HTTP/1.1`, or if head is not there at all) is considered a response body as well.